What landlords must know about ‘Right to Rent’ checks

 A passport will tell you how old the passport holder is, and it will also tell you their immigration status.
 If the passport holder is not a British citizen, then take careful note of when the right to remain ends and when the passport expires.
 You will need to carry out new checks not more than 28 days before those dates.
 You will also need to re-check no more than 12 months after each check, just to make sure that the right to remain (and the right to rent) has not altered.

 If the tenant is not a British or Irish citizen, is living here, and does not have a passport, then you should assume until it is proved otherwise that there is no right to rent.
-In the case of a British or Irish citizen who does not have or cannot produce a passport, a birth certificate showing that the person was born in the UK or Ireland will be sufficient – but you must see it and make a copy of it.
+In the case of a British or Irish citizen who cannot produce a passport for whatever reason, two or more original documents must be produced (such as a birth certificate and full driving licence), and you must see it and make a copy of it.

 Checking a tenant’s right to rent is tedious, even if you live close to the property.
 But the penalties for failing to check right to rent would give anyone pause.